plone/training/theming/adv-resource-registry.rst

       </records>
    </registry>

-This registers a file named :file:`main.less` (from our theme package named :file:`ploneconf.theme`) as a *resource* named ``conf-main``.
+This registers a file named :file:`custom.less` (from our theme package named :file:`ploneconf.theme`) as a *resource* named ``conf-main``.
 We can now add this resource to a *resource bundle* like the existing ``plone`` bundle: